 In Jocelin Donahue, West has the perfect 1980s heroine.
 She’s equal parts Margot Kidder and Karen Allen.
 Her portrayal of Samantha and her journey is what the whole film is built upon and with a lesser actress House of The Devil could have been a disaster.

-Unfortunately I doubt most modern horror fans would get what the movie is even about or would find it boring.
-For fans of grindhouse cinema, devil films from the 80′s, or just those who want to take a trip back in time, House of the Devil is a great trip down memory lane.
+Unfortunately I doubt most modern horror fans would get what the movie is even about and likely would find it boring since its not filled with smash cut editing.
+For fans of grindhouse cinema, devil films, or those who just those who would enjoy a flashback, House of the Devil is a great trip down memory lane.